CormacC30/argocd-rollout-testapp/README.md

-# A test application to demo canary deployments in a test environment
+# A sample user application to demo canary deployments in a test environment

 This is a simple application that runs in an OpenShift Cluster, to test Argo Rollouts canary deployments

-# Set up
+## Set up

 1. Clone repository